 All academic decisions will be made by the University.
-Grades will be provided to the company for each of their apprentices.

-5.2.5 Staff-Student Liaison
+5.2.6 Staff-Student Liaison

 Apprentices are asked to elect a class representative at the start of every academic year.
 These representatives will keep the staff up to date with any problems which apprentices in the year have identified, and they also keep apprentices informed of actions taken by staff to address these problems.
 The School Officer is a student appointed by the Heriot-Watt Students Union to work closely with the class representatives and staff to make sure that the students' and apprentices' needs are met.